 History of Henna

 Secrets of beauty have been cherished throughout the ages.
 One of the oldest beautifiers known is Henna.
-Famous beauties such as Nefertiti and Cleopatra used Henna to enhance their hair coloring.
+Famous beauties such as Nefertiti and Cleopatra used Henna hair dye to enhance their hair coloring.
 Silent film stars Theda Bara and Clara Bow colored their hair with Henna to add to their mystery.
 Today, women and men who understand how to be naturally beautiful use Henna.
 Henna comes from small shrubs, called Lawsonia, that are native to the Middle East, West Asia and North Africa.
 The leaves are dried and then pulverized to a fine powder.
-We use only the finest grade Henna.
+We use only the finest grade Henna hair dye.
 It is 100% organic with no additives, chemicals or pesticides.
 The Henna plates each strand of hair.
 The shade of Henna is reflected through the hair while enhancing the hair’s natural color.
 It is also a conditioner.
 The cuticle is smoothed by Henna’s sealing action, giving hair a polished look.
 Because the cuticle is tight and flattened, the hair is protected from atmospheric conditions, such as sun and air pollution.
 Regular use of Henna texturizes hair, giving it more body; this becomes more evident with each application.
-Henna may be applied every 4 to 6 weeks.
+Henna hair dye may be applied every 4 to 6 weeks.
 Because the color blends so naturally and fades gradually, there is never a noticeable regrowth area.

 Frequently Asked Questions and Answers

 Yes it can.
 If there’s more than 25% grey, a double application is recommended on the same day.

 Yes.
 After a Perm we suggest that you wait 3-5 shampooings.
 This will insure that the entire chemical residue is removed prior to doing the Henna application.

 No. The perm will remove the deposit of the Henna.